rotundasoftware/matches-where-query/README.md

 For each clause in `whereQueryObject`, an attribute of `object` is compared to a value (primitive or object.)

 ## equals (default)
-Each attribute is compared to either a value or an array of values.

 ### Single Value
 If the attribute is a single value, `object.attribute` must strictly equal the value to result in a match.